-Some businesses use Facebook to great effect.
-However, most businesses that get a lot of paying customers from Facebook cultivated their presence years ago, when it was possible to reach large groups of people simply by posting.
+Some businesses have used Facebook to great effect.
+However, most businesses that get a lot of paying customers from Facebook cultivated their presence years ago when it was possible to reach large groups of people simply by posting.
 Those days are over.
 I am skeptical that any businesses creating new Facebook pages are having that kind of success.

 Here’s why.
 There was once a time when Facebook could bring in enough organic traffic (i.e., the traffic you don’t pay for with ads) to make the time and effort spent on posting worthwhile.

 That is not the case anymore.
-For small businesses using Facebook in 2023, the average organic reach is down to 5.2%.
+For small businesses using Facebook in 2024, the average organic engagement rate is a mere 0.064%

-That means if you have 100 followers, five people will see it.
-If you have a thousand followers, 50 people will see it.
+That means if you have 100 followers, maybe one person will see it if it’s your lucky day.
+If you have a thousand followers, perhaps five people will see it.

-It’s a real gamble because it’s entirely possible that none of those 50 people is looking for what you’re selling at that moment.
+It’s a real gamble (and quite a discouraging one) because it’s possible that none of those few people are looking for what you’re selling at that moment.

-Imagine if one of them has something negative to say about you, and comments that negative sentiment on your post.
-You need to be diligent about monitoring, so you can make sure to reply to concerns.
+Imagine if one of them has something negative to say about you and comments that negative sentiment on your post.
+You need to be diligent about monitoring so you can reply to concerns.